melikecolak/brain-tumor-detection-pattern-recognition/README.md

 The same 6 architectures were used as frozen feature extractors; the resulting vectors were classified with 5 ML algorithms (SVM, Random Forest, XGBoost, KNN, Logistic Regression).
 6 × 5 = 30 combinations.

 **Method 3 — Handcrafted Feature Extraction + ML (5-Fold CV)**
-6 traditional methods (GLCM, Hu Moments, histogram statistics, HOG, Gabor, LBP) were extracted and classified with the same 5 ML algorithms.
-The individual contribution of each method was also examined (ablation).
+6 traditional feature extraction methods (GLCM, Hu Moments, histogram statistics, HOG, Gabor, LBP) were applied.
+Each method was classified separately with the same 5 ML algorithms, producing 6 × 5 = 30 combinations, to compare the discriminative power of each handcrafted feature type.

 ## Folder Structure